Suffragists in Mercersburg

 Give her equal pay….

-On Saturday, May 15, of that year a Mrs. Binz from Philadelphia, accompanied by A. B. Hess, superintendent of schools in Chambersburg, Mrs. Hess, and other ladies came to Mercersburg.
-In Town Hall at eight o’clock in the evening Mrs. Binz spoke after having been introduced by Mr. Hess who, according to the Mercersburg Journal, made “an impressive address, recommending equal rights for women” and stated that there were many educational advantages “to be derived from woman suffrage.”
+On Saturday, May 15, a Mrs. Binz from Philadelphia, accompanied by A. B. Hess, superintendent of schools in Chambersburg, Mrs. Hess, and other ladies came to Mercersburg.
+In Town Hall at eight o’clock in the evening Mrs. Binz spoke after having been introduced by Mr. Hess, who, in his introduction, according to the Mercersburg Journal, made “an impressive address, recommending equal rights for women” and stated that there were many educational advantages “to be derived from woman suffrage.”
 Mrs. Binz, a graduate of Bryn Mawr College, the local newspaper reported, followed “with a lengthy address, setting forth the many advantages to be derived from the woman’s vote and made an earnest appeal to the voters to support the amendment this fall.”

 At the end of the meeting the local group elected Mrs. J. C. Rankin as chair, Mrs. Carrie R. North as vice-chair, Mrs. H. C. Caldwell as secretary, Mrs. H. H. Spangler as treasurer, and Mrs. J. A. Philips as literary chair and agreed to meet at the home of Mrs. Rankin on the following Friday afternoon.
 Mrs. Rankin and Mrs. Spangler were both charter members of the Woman’s Club and wives of local attorneys; Mrs. Caldwell, a young graduate of Wilson College, was the wife of the local Methodist minister; Mrs. J. A. Philips was the wife of Joseph Philips, owner and operator of J. M. Philips Seed Co., founded by his father, Joshua M. Philips, and was mother-in-law of Thelma Philips.
 Mrs. Carrie North was of the North family that had established the first tannery in town, the North Star Tannery.
-Later that fall the local newspaper noted that this group had been busy all summer distributing materials urging men to vote for woman suffrage.
+Later that fall the Journal noted that the committee had been busy all summer distributing materials urging men to vote for woman suffrage.

-On Monday, October 4, 1915, the woman’s liberty bell came to Mercersburg from McConnellsburg after having been earlier in the day in Chambersburg and through St. Thomas and Fort Loudon.
+On Monday, October 4, 1915, the Woman’s Justice bell came to Mercersburg from McConnellsburg after having been earlier in the day in Chambersburg and through St. Thomas and Fort Loudon.
 The Mercersburg Journal reported the following:

 In the edition of the Mercersburg Journal published on October 22 the newspaper reported the following: “By the votes of men Woman Suffrage was defeated in New Jersey on Tuesday of last week.
 What will Pennsylvania do on November 2?”